fredthefish/magical-programming/src/main/resources/assets/magical-programming/lavender/entries/spellscript/types.md

 - Number.
 Also known as doubles, representing any real number.
 - Vector.
 Three different numbers, representing position, direction, etc.
 - String.
 A string of characters, representing text.
+Strings can also represent text or variable names (when defining variables).

 ;;;;;